News flash: Insuring body parts isn't just for celebrities. However, the cost of doing so does put it out of reach for most average Joes.

 Specialty insurance providers, like Lloyd’s of London, will insure body parts.
 Most policies are created from scratch, specific to a person's needs.
 This personal attention, coupled with having to purchase from a specialty provider, can result in a premium that is not affordable for many folks.

 Business owners look to body part insurance policies to help keep the business open if their ability to do so is compromised due to a damaged body part or function.
 A chef or wine expert who loses the ability to taste or smell could easily lose their business and livelihood if those senses were compromised.

 Some insurance companies offer coverage for “death and dismemberment” resulting from an accident.
-While not as glamorous as a policy on a movie star’s legs, such an insurance policy may be an affordable way for people to supplement income due to the inability to work after losing a body part and can't work.
+While not as glamorous as a policy on a movie star’s legs, this is a more affordable way for people to supplement income if they lose a body part and can't work.

 However, for such a policy to apply, a body part typically must be lost.
 This means these policies usually don’t cover lost income due to injury or slowdown.

 If you're a business owner, you may want a body part insurance policy so your business doesn't shut down due to an accident.
 Otherwise, body part insurance policies are unnecessary and too expensive for many people.